alekseygenerozov/starforge_mult_search/code/README.md

 starforge simulation.
 The suffix at the end (TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse) indicates the parameters used for the halo multiple identification code

-To reduce the size of the required data assets, we have opted not to upload the multiple output data for the non-fiducial simulations--this is only required for part of Table 1 and Extended Data Table 2.
+To reduce the size of the required data assets, we have opted not to upload the multiple output data for the non-fiducial simulations--these would be required for part of Table 1 and Extended Data Table 2.